-So, how can you create an online shopping experience that feels like a warm hug this season?
-Here are 5 ways to make it unforgettable.
+So, how can you create a holiday shopping experience that feels like a warm hug this season?
+Here are five ways to make it unforgettable.

 Create a Memorable Ecommerce Experience During the Holidays